wp-plugins/ar-simple-social-share/readme.txt

 == Installation ==

 Installing this plugin is pretty simple like all other wordpress plugins.
 Here are 2 ways to install :

-= Manual Install =

-1. Download the zipped plugin from wordpress repository
-2. Extract the zipped folder
-3. Upload `ar-simple-social-share` to the `/wp-content/plugins/` directory
-4. Activate the plugin through the 'Plugins' menu in WordPress
-5. Go To 'AR Social Share' menu to configure options
-6. Use [ar-simple-social-share] shortcode & `<?php echo do_shortcode('[ar-simple-social-share]'); ?>` in template file to use the plugin manually.

-= Automatic Install =

-1. Go to Plugins-> Add New from your wordpress Dashboard
-2. Search AR Simple Social Share
-3. From the results click on 'install now'
-4. Activate the plugin through the 'Plugins' menu in WordPress
-5. Go To 'AR Social Share' menu to configure options
-6. Use [ar-simple-social-share] shortcode & `<?php echo do_shortcode('[ar-simple-social-share]'); ?>` in template file to use the plugin manually.
+Please see <a href="http://themencode.com/ar-simple-social-share#documentation">Documentation Page for Installation Instructions.</a>

 == Frequently Asked Questions ==

 = Do I have any option to show it manually ? =

 Yes.
 We have shortcode for manual use.
 Please check Description tab for shortcode.

 == Screenshots ==